NasKar2/freenas-iocage-deluge/README.md

 - DELUGE_DATA : Defaults to "deluge" in my system it is "/mnt/v1/apps/deluge"
 - MEDIA_LOCATION : Defaults to "media"
 - TORRENTS_LOCATION : Defaults to "torrents"
+- SEED : Defaults to "".
+If you don't want to seed set it to "NO".

 ```
 JAIL_IP="192.168.5.86"